|This is an unofficial version.

 (ii) to make a full disclosure and accounting of all perpetual care funds that have come into the possession of the owner at any time.

-31(5) Where in the board's opinion the accounts submitted to the board are complicated and require expert investigation, the board may appoint an accountant or other skilled person to assist the board in examining and auditing the accounts, and the cost of obtaining the assistance shall be borne as the board determines.
+Where in the director's opinion the accounts submitted to the director are complicated and require expert investigation, the director may appoint an accountant or other skilled person to assist the director in examining and auditing the accounts, and the cost of obtaining the assistance shall be borne as the director determines.

-31(6) The board may, on application by an owner, notice of which has been served on the authorized trustee, extend the time for the passing of accounts required by subsection (2) or by a direction given under subsection (3).
+The director may, on application by an owner, notice of which has been served on the authorized trustee, extend the time for the passing of accounts required by subsection (2) or by a direction given under subsection (3).

-31(7) The board may pass accounts under this section without a hearing unless the board determines that a hearing is necessary or advisable for the accounts to be examined or passed.
+The director may pass accounts under this section without a hearing unless the director determines that a hearing is necessary or advisable for the accounts to be examined or passed.

-31(8) If, on the passing of accounts, the board believes on reasonable grounds that an owner has committed a breach of a trust or contract for perpetual care or has contravened this Act, the regulations or an order or direction of the board made under this Act, the board
+If, on the passing of accounts, the director believes on reasonable grounds that an owner has committed a breach of a trust or contract for perpetual care or has contravened this Act, the regulations or an order or direction of the director made under this Act, the director

 (a) may direct the owner to pay to the authorized trustee an amount equal to all or any part of the perpetual care funds received by the owner;